-Is Hybrid Work the Future?
-5 Ways to Help You Decide if It’s Right for Your Company
+Hybrid Work is the Future - 6 Ways to Help You Decide if It’s Right for Your Company

 Is hybrid work the future?
 A lot of experts, employers, and employees think so.
-Read on for five ways to help you decide here.
+Read on for six ways to help you decide.

 “Hybrid work is here to stay.”